-Let’s talk about the Anti-Christ.
-For some the term antichrist, is said to be a man possessed by Satan himself, who will oppose Christ directly during the end days.
-The general populace will supposedly adore him, many will proclaim him to be God as he deceives as many souls as possible into following him into hell.
+Let’s talk about the Antichrist.
+For some the term Antichrist is said to be a man possessed by Satan himself who will oppose Christ directly during the end days.
+The general populace will supposedly adore him, many will proclaim him to be God as he deceives as many souls as possible into following him to hell.
 Scary right?
 What comes to mind for me are thoughts of the end of the world, the final battle between good and evil, the last judgment, separation of the good sheep from the goats, Heaven, Hell…all that stuff.
 For me, it’s the ultimate topic in scary.
-(Of course, as a believer, anything that concerns the devil scares me.)
+(Of course, as a believer, anything that concerns the devil should scare us.)

-But what do we really know of the antichrist?
+But what do we really know of the Antichrist?
 Is he to be a person?
-Or is it really more of a concept, a representation of evil in the world?
+Or is it really more of a concept or a representation of evil in the world?
 The following piece is meant only to glance over the history of the term and what early Christians wrote about it.

-Throughout the centuries, churches and theologians have disagreed as to just who or what the antichrist is or represents.
+Throughout the centuries, churches and theologians have disagreed as to just who or what the Antichrist is or represents.
 Jesuit priest, Michael Gruenthaner examined the question in his essay, “The Antichrist in Scriptures” written in 1942.
-He wrote that the term antichrist, which is first mentioned in John’s epistles was used both in the plural, representing evil at large, and in the singular, representing one person expected to come at the end of the world in direct opposition to Christ.
+He wrote that the term Antichrist, which is first mentioned in John’s epistles, was used both in the plural, representing evil at large, and in the singular, representing one person expected to come at the end of the world in direct opposition to Christ.
 He also found that all early church fathers “borrowed the term to designate an individual human adversary of Christ, of unequalled malevolence, who is to come at the end of time” Gruenthaner goes into great depth reaching into the Old and New Testament, as well as the early writings of Church fathers, and I highly recommend the read for any who want a balanced look at the topic.
-His conclusion is all we can give here.
+His conclusion is all I will give here.

 “This investigation, therefore, seems to show that the so-called bugbear of an individual Antichrist has not been banned or relegated to a subordinate position as was thought in some quarters.
 His advent is certainly taught by St. Paul and probably predicted by Ezechiel.
 St. John recognizes it as an accepted part of early Christian teaching.” (http://www.catholicculture.org/culture/library/view.cfm?recnum=7705)